sam-byron/babylm-baseline/README.md

 Each script below includes purpose, how to call it, important arguments, and what’s innovative or efficient.

+# Benchmark Results

+BLIMP: 75%.
+An increase of 2% over the best baseline.
+BLIMP supplement: 68%.
+An increase of 1.5% over the best baseline.
+EWOK: 56%.
+An increase of 4% over the best baseline.
+GLUE: 75%.
+An increase of 6% over the best baseline.
+Total Score: 68.75%.
+An increase of 4.75% over the best baseline.

+(*) Best baseline submitted to 2024 babylm competition.

 ## Data collection and conversion

 - collect_xml.sh